 Online education is a very convenient and efficient method of pursuing a degree in the times that we’re living.
 Unlike the traditional one, online education takes into consideration all types of students and their struggles.
 However, despite the advantages of online learning, prospective students may still have doubts about whether this type of education is recognized, credible, or worth it.

 You might have asked yourself questions related to the online degree you’re planning on getting.
 Some of the questions might refer to the prestige of this degree and how potential employers perceive them.
+For example, you might have asked “Are online degrees respected?”.
 You might fear that they won’t take them as seriously as they would traditional degrees.
 Following this doubt you might have felt, we’re sure you’d be surprised to find out that nowadays most of the employers recognize and value online degrees just as traditional ones.

-Determining the Credibility of an Online College: Main Factors
+Determining the Credibility of an Online Degree Main Factors

-Accreditation is one of the factors that make the difference in distinguishing credible online colleges from diploma mills.
+Accreditation is one of the factors that make the difference in distinguishing credible online degrees from diploma mills.

 The Federal Government